Techtonica/curriculum/testing-and-tdd/integration-testing.md

 ## Independent Practice

-- Deploy your own version of the sample TODO project to heroku, netlify, or similar
+- Deploy your own version of the sample TODO project to Netlify, Fly.io, or similar
 - Experiment with Postman to create new TODO item
 - Add a test for `/items` to make sure that the HTML version displays as we